Faculty & Staff

 773-793-0546

-At the University of Cincinnati, he has served as director of the International Human Rights Certificate, chair of the Tolley Scholarship in International Human Rights, and chair of the Taft Center’s Human Rights Research Group.
-A former fellow of the Institute for Historical Studies at the University of Texas at Austin, he has a PhD in History from the University of Chicago.
+At the University of Cincinnati, he has served as director of the International Human Rights Certificate, chair of the Tolley Scholarship in International Human Rights, chair of the Taft Center’s Human Rights Research Group, and, beginning in fall of 2024, Director of Graduate Studies for the Department of History.
+A former fellow of the Institute for Historical Studies at the University of Texas at Austin and chair of ARNOVA's Hall Book Award Committee, he has a PhD in History from the University of Chicago.

 Professor Porter’s research interests inform his teaching, and vice versa.
 The courses he has taught include: